webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travisci.md

     script:
        # Add the necessary steps to deploy your website.
       - npm install hint --no-save
-      - node node_modules/hint/dist/src/bin/hint.js https://url-to-your-project --tracking=on|off
+      - node node_modules/hint/dist/src/bin/hint.js https://url-to-your-project --tracking=on
     ```

-1. By env variable.
-You need to configure the env variable `HINT_TRACKING` in
+2. By `env` variable: You need to configure the `env` variable `HINT_TRACKING` in
-   your file `.travis.yml`:
+   `.travis.yml`:

     ```yml
     language: node_js